metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 The Cardinals spent the better part of last month flopping around with their bellies exposed to the sun.
 To me, the past couple weeks confirmed suspicions I've held for a while now - Kliff Kingsbury is so mediocre at play calling.
 As a result, the Cardinals are forced to live and die by Kyler's legs.

 New York proved last week that it can contain a mobile quarterback for an entire game.
 And now we have another mobile quarterback coming into town, one who's slightly faster but not quite that nuanced with his throws.
+Things seem to be pointing towards the Giants direction here.

 ***